nsg-ethz/ACC-Turbo/tofino/README.md

 * **Figure 7a: FIFO**:
     * Execute (tofino switch): `sudo ./run_fig_07a/run_fig_07a_tofino.sh`
-    * Wait ~15 seconds, until the ports are up and the controller is running
+    * Wait ~15 seconds, until the ports are up.
+Then you can start the controller (press enter on the right-most tmux window).
     * Execute (sending server): `./run_fig_07a/run_fig_07a_sender.sh`
+    * Wait for 100 seconds.
+Stop the controller and the sender.
+You can close the tmux session.

     * Results (tofino switch): [`run_fig_07a/results/fifo_throughput_benign.dat`](run_fig_07a/results/fifo_throughput_benign.dat), [`run_fig_07a/results/fifo_throughput_malicious.dat`](run_fig_07a/results/fifo_throughput_malicious.dat)
     * Process results (tofino switch): `gnuplot run_fig_07a/results/fifo_plot_throughput.gnuplot`